Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-For many years they have been discussing the classification of allergic rhinitis, including in children.
+For many years, the issue of classification of allergic rhinitis, including in children, has been discussed.

-Factors determining the features of the classification of allergic rhinitis in childhood.
+Factors determining the classification features of allergic rhinitis in childhood.

 - Features of allergic rhinitis in different periods of childhood.